seanbaxter/DirectXShaderCompiler/tools/clang/docs/LibTooling.rst

 Clang tools need their builtin headers and search for them the same way Clang does.
 Thus, the default location to look for builtin headers is in a path ``$(dirname /path/to/tool)/../lib/clang/3.3/include`` relative to the tool binary.
-This works out-of-the-box for tools running from llvm's toplevel binary directory after building clang-headers, or if the tool is running from the binary directory of a clang install next to the clang binary.
+This works out-of-the-box for tools running from llvm37's toplevel binary directory after building clang-headers, or if the tool is running from the binary directory of a clang install next to the clang binary.